Table of Contents

 People affected with severe opioid withdrawal can be treated with opioid antagonists like methadone or buprenorphine.
 Medication continued with proper monitoring would relieve the effects of the withdrawal.
 These medicines deceive the brain into thinking that they are still under their usual opioid but control withdrawal symptoms.

-In April 2021, FDA had approved an 8-milligram naloxone hydrochloride nasal spray to treat opioid overdose toxicity.
+In April 2021, FDA approved an 8-milligram naloxone hydrochloride nasal spray to treat opioid overdose toxicity.
 Earlier, lower doses of Naxalone were used.
 Naxalone quickly acts on the patients and brings them back from their unconsciousness.

 In people with severe respiratory depression, oxygen is provided to relieve them from the strain.
 Then Naxalone is administered to reduce the opioid effects and bring them back to normal.

 Opioid treatment programs like Medication-Assisted Treatment (MAT) concentrate on treatment combined with medication and behavioral therapy.
-MAT ensures recovery for the people who suffer from addiction and opioid withdrawal symptoms.
+MAT ensures recovery for people who suffer from addiction and opioid withdrawal symptoms.

 Efforts to Control Opioid Epidemic